 Original film footage

 Unfortunately, there are very few images of I Mario himself.
 But recently I saw these digitally enhanced footage from a Balinese dance performance in 1940.
-The video shows I Mario dancing the kebyar duduk and teaching the dance moves to a young dancer.
+The video shows I Mario dancing the kebyar duduk and teaching the dance moves to one of his young apprentices.